-The Company again increased the dividend, to \$0.0055 per share, for the months of April to June 2022, which is the highest level of monthly dividend that the Company has paid since its ASX listing in May 2017, and also paid a special dividend of \$0.0055 per share in May 2022 to mark the Company's 5th anniversary since its listing.
+The Company continued to pay monthly dividends during the year, with fully-franked dividends of \$0.0055 per share being paid for each month of the year.
+This is the highest level of monthly dividend that the Company has paid since its ASX listing in May 2017, and is a level the Board continues to be comfortable with.